portainer/portainer-docs/docs/v2.0-be/kubernetes/applications/create.md

 * Deployment: Select how you want to deploy your application inside the cluster.
 The options are the following:
   - Replicated: Run one or multiple instances of this container.
   - Global: Deploy an instance of this container on each node of the cluster.
-* Auto Scaling: Select this to enable the auto scaling of your application and define how many instances need to scale and under what conditions.
+* Auto Scaling: Select this to enable the auto-scaling of your application and define how many instances need to scale and under what conditions.
 * Placement rules: Deploy this application on nodes that respect ALL of the following placement rules.
 Placement rules are based on node labels.
 * Placement Policy: Specify the policy associated to the placement rules.
 This can be any of two options:
   - Preferred: Schedule this application on nodes that match the rules if possible.